writethedocs/www/docs/guide/writing/style-guides.md

 #### Documentation-driven design

-If your API isn't built yyet, you can create API documentation to help with the design process.
+If your API isn't built yet, you can create API documentation to help with the design process.
 The documentation-driven design philosophy comes down to this:

 > Documentation changes are cheap, code changes are expensive.